geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The wiles that lur'd the unsuspecting maid,

-And faltering told the unexpected aid ;
+And faltering told the unexpected aid;

 Which (while his towers immur'd, not her alone,